Gatka: History

 Two Sikh men dueling with wooden swords.
 19th century watercolour by an Indian artist.

-Originally, Gatka existed as a style under one branch (known as an aṅg) of the wider Shastar Vidya martial art system.
+There are claims of gatka's antecedents as a stick-fighting art, such as it being a surviving form of an ancient Indian martial-art, as showcased during Dussehra processions in relation to the Ramayana.
+There are a number of akharas where martial-arts were practiced, with it being claimed that gatka originates from Manu.
+Gatka has been connected to the Sikh martial-art Shastar Vidya, which is chiefly practicised by the Nihangs and associated historically with Guru Hargobind and Guru Gobind Singh.
+It developed as a style of fighting when outnumbered.
+Martial-arts has a long association with Sikhism, with Guru Angad believed to have sponsored wrestling and learnt it from Guru Nanak.
+Guru Ram Das founded the Mal Akhara in Amritsar and awarded a turban-of-victory to Guru Arjan after he won a wrestling match against the wrestler Maskeen.
+The next guru Guru Hargobind martialized the Sikhs further, such as the adoption of the principle of miri-piri.
+Originally, Gatka existed as a style under one branch (known as a aṅg) of the wider Shastar Vidya martial art system.
 Gatka originated as a stick-fighting style known as Gatkabazi under the Gadā yudh (stick/club fighting) branch of Shastar Vidya.
 Gatka's theory and techniques were taught by the Sikh gurus.
 It has been handed down in an unbroken lineage of ustāds (masters), and taught in many akharas (arenas) around the world.
 Gatka was employed in the Sikh wars and has been thoroughly battle-tested.
 It originates from the need to defend dharam (righteousness), but is also based on the unification of the spirit and body: miri piri).
 It is, therefore, generally considered to be both a spiritual and physical practice.

-After the Second Anglo-Sikh War, the art was banned by the new British administrators of India in the mid-19th century.
-During the Indian Rebellion of 1857, the Sikhs assisted the British in crushing the mutiny.
-As a consequence of this assistance, restrictions on fighting practices were relaxed, but the Punjabi martial arts which re-emerged after 1857 had changed significantly.
-The new style applied the sword-fighting techniques to the wooden training-stick.
-It was referred to as gatka, after its primary weapon.
-Gatka was used mainly by the British Indian Army in the 1860s as practice for hand-to-hand combat.
-The Ministry of Sports and Youth Affairs of the Government of India has included Gatka, with three other indigenous games, namely Kalaripayattu, Thang-Ta and Mallakhamba, as part of the planned Khelo India Youth Games 2021, expected to be held in Haryana.
-This is a national sports event in India.

-The IOA plans to include Gatka in the 37th National Games of India in 2023 held in Goa.
+German FELDPOST postcard showing Indian Army Sikh, Gurkha and other Prisoners of War presenting a GATKA martial arts display to their colleagues using the lathi (cudgel) at the Crescent Moon POW Camp at Wunsdorf-Zossen, Germany.
+Circa 1916; World War 1.